peteslater/FizzBuzzStateMonad/README.md

-# A Fizz Buzz example that keeps a count of instances using a state monad
+# A Fizz Buzz example using a state monad

 The simple Fizz Buzz coding exercise but with a twist.
 In this version, we also return a count of the instances of Fizz, Buzz and FizzBuzz as well as the number of Integers in the resulting string.